-For more information about these attributes, see the MQSeries System Administration manual.
+For more information about these attributes, see "crtmqm (Create queue manager)" in the MQSeries System Administration book.

 Starting a Queue Manager

 Although you have created a queue manager, it cannot process commands or MQI calls until it has been started.
 Start the queue manager by typing in this command: